 The Shih Tzu Club allows its members to advertise puppies on this site once they have been a member for over a year.
 Club members are required to abide by our Code of Ethics, contract and breed advice guidance and provide you the facility to report your experience back to us.
 The Club has no legal jurisdiction over its members but can warn and ultimately eject members for behaving inappropriately.
 Our online puppy list will be available soon.

-The Shih Tzu Club also has two Puppy Coordinators who can put you in touch with Club members who have, or are planning to have puppies.
-Pat Ritchie covers the Northern part of the country and can be contacted on 0115 840 8400.
-Debbie Gracey covers the South and can be contacted on 01903 533777 or you can get in touch via email through the form at the bottom of this page.
+The Shih Tzu Club also has a Puppy Coordinator who can put you in touch with Club members who have, or are planning to have puppies.
+Debbie Gracey can be contacted on 01903 533777 or you can get in touch via email through the form at the bottom of this page.

 The Kennel Club's Assured Breeder Scheme is making great improvements in raising overall standards in dog breeding amongst it's members.
 Members receive visits from a breeder advisor to check everything is as it should be and that the scheme rules are followed.
 You have the opportunity to feedback to the Kennel Club your experience and views.
 Although the scheme has a system of accolades to rank breeder experience there is currently no requirement for a breeder to demonstrate Shih Tzu specific knowledge.
 Whilst this is less than ideal it is still a very good national scheme and far and away better than taking your chances in the private ads online.
 Puppies can be searched for using the Find A Puppy service.